Community Health Education Degree Programs (CHED)

 The non-teaching undergraduate minor in Community Health Education is offered to students majoring in all disciplines except Health Education, and will complement majors of study in, but not limited to, nutrition, exercise science, and other health related fields.

 Students pursuing this minor should plan to enroll in the required courses during the fall and spring semesters since undergraduate courses in health education are seldom offered during the summer sessions.
-Students should contact an advisor at the Center for Student Success in Travelstead Hall for more information and visit the current UNM Catalog.
+Students should contact an advisor at the Pathways for Academic Support and Success office in Travelstead Hall for more information and visit the current UNM Catalog.